 If you are the victim or witness of a crime and do not want to pursue action within the College system or the criminal justice system, you may still want to consider making a voluntary confidential report.
-With your permission, a JCPD Supervisor or Officer can file a report on the details of the incident without revealing your identity.
+With your permission, a JCPD Supervisor or Officer can file a report on the details of the incident without revealing your identity (except to the Title IX Coordinator in the event of a reported sex offense or sexual harassment).
 The purpose of a confidential report is to comply with your wish to keep the matter confidential, while taking steps to ensure the future safety of yourself and others.
 With such information, the College can keep an accurate record of the number of incidents involving students; determine where there is a pattern of crime regarding a location, method, or assailant; and alert the campus community with Timely Warnings to potential danger.
-Reports filed in this manner are counted and disclosed in the annual crime statistics for the institution.
+Reports filed in this manner are counted and disclosed in the daily crime log and in the annual crime statistics for the institution.